Phone-GWP-group

 Fragile symbol

-A widely used and recognised symbol that indicates the contents are fragile (not they are necessarily made from glass).
-Is sometimes accompanies by the word “Fragile”.
+A widely used and recognised symbol that indicates the contents are fragile (not that they are necessarily made from glass).
+It is sometimes accompanied by the word “fragile”.

-The umbrella with rain drop s symbol on packaging indicates that the box (and contents) should be kept dry.
+The umbrella with raindrops symbol on the packaging indicates that the box (and its contents) should be kept dry.
 A variation showing just the umbrella can also be used.

-Another common packaging symbol, two hands surrounding a box tells the user / handler that the carton should be handled with care.
+Another common packaging symbol is two hands surrounding a box, indicating that the package should be handled with care.

 This way up symbol

-A horizontal line with two vertical arrows pointing upwards indicates which way up the packaging should be kept during storage / transit.
-Can sometimes be used with the explicit text “This Way Up”.
+A horizontal line with two vertical arrows pointing upwards indicates the orientation of the packaging during storage and transit.
+It can sometimes be used with the text “This Way Up”.

-A symbol of a knife with a cross either next too or striking through the symbol details that the packaging should not be opened with a knife (as this may damage the contents within).
+A symbol of a knife with a cross, either next to it or striking through it, details that the packaging should not be opened with a knife (as this may damage the contents within).

 Certain electronics or specialist equipment can be sensitive to magnetic forces.
 If this is the case, use this symbol of a magnet to instruct people not to place the box near magnets.

-Whilst this should be fairly obvious (surely it is best to not try and drop anything) this symbol can give people handling your packaging another indication that they should take care when handling.
+Whilst this should be pretty obvious (surely it is best not to try to drop anything), this symbol can give people handling your packaging another indication that they should take care when handling.

-Symbols on packaging providing safety / handling instructions
+Symbols on packaging provide safety and handling instructions

 Whilst there is some overlap in terms of protecting the contents of the packaging, the following packaging symbols are also commonly used to illustrate safe handling, stacking and storage practices.

-As with the above symbols, various combinations can be used as appropiriate (although bear in mind too many icons can serve to confuse the user, or see important information being overlooked).
+As with the above symbols, various combinations can be used as appropriate (although bear in mind that too many icons can serve to confuse the user or cause vital information to be overlooked).

 Stacking height symbol

-Two bars with a number above provides information on how high the boxes can be safely stacked.
-The number can therefore vary depending on the nature of the packaging and it’s contents.
+Two bars with a number above indicate the maximum height to which the boxes can be safely stacked.
+The number can therefore vary depending on the nature of the packaging and its contents.

-A more detailed version of the above packaging symbol, a tower of boxes with a number in the middle can indicate safe stacking height or sometimes weight.
-The number in the middle box can indicate stacking height, or provide a weight.
+A more detailed version of the above packaging symbol, a tower of boxes with a number in the middle, can indicate the safe stacking height or, in some cases, the weight.
+The number in the middle box can indicate stacking height or provide a weight.

 Do not stack symbol